freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/25-front-end-development/lab-tribute-page/bd7158d8c442eddfaeb5bd18.md

 1. Within the `#img-div` element, you should see an `img` element with a corresponding `id="image"`.
 1. Within the `#img-div` element, you should see an element with a corresponding `id="img-caption"` that contains textual content describing the image shown in `#img-div`.
 1. You should see an element with a corresponding `id="tribute-info"`, which contains textual content describing the subject of the tribute page.
-1. You should see an `a` element with a corresponding `id="tribute-link"`, which links to an outside site, that contains additional information about the subject of the tribute page.
+1. Dovresti vedere un elemento `a` con un corrispondente attributo `id="tribute-link"` che linka a un sito esterno che contiene informazioni aggiuntive sul soggetto della pagina tributo.
 HINT: You must give your element an attribute of `target` and set it to `_blank` in order for your link to open in a new tab.
 1. Your `#image` should use `max-width` and `height` properties to resize responsively, relative to the width of its parent element, without exceeding its original size.
 1. Your `img` element should be centered within its parent element.